-State laws dictate how long victims have to pursue civil litigation.
+Illinois state laws dictate how long victims have to pursue civil litigation.
 If you miss the deadline for filing your case, you may not be able to pursue a lawsuit.

 The time immediately following a traumatic slip and fall accident is no time to deal with aggressive insurance companies.
-Entrusting your case to a personal injury lawyer may take the burden off your shoulders and allow you to better focus on your medical care.
+Entrusting your case to a personal injury fall lawyer may take the burden off your shoulders and allow you to better focus on your medical care.

-The average payout for a slip and fall depends on the details of your accident.
+The average settlement for a slip and fall depends on the details of your accident.
 If the property owner had knowledge of the dangers and did nothing to improve them, they might be liable for compensation.

 Possible compensation may include your current and future medical costs, such as hospital fees and rehabilitation.
 If your loved one dies as a result of their injuries, you may be entitled to a wrongful death claim and litigation.